Venice Tourist Information

 Ponte della Costituzione

 The Ponte della Costituzione is the fourth bridge over the Grand Canal in Venice, Italy.
-It was designed by Santiago Calatrava, and was moved into place in 2007 (connecting Stazione di Santa Lucia to Piazzale Roma), amid protest by politicians and the general public.
-The bridge was installed in 2008 and the bridge was known as Quarto Ponte sul Canal Grande before the official name was adopted to celebrate the 60th anniversary of the Italian constitution in 2008.
+It was designed by Santiago Calatrava, and was moved into place in 2007, connecting Stazione di Santa Lucia to Piazzale Roma, amid protest by politicians and the general public.

 Bridges in Venice, Italy.
-Essential information about most popular tourist attractions, main bridges (ponti), recommendations for Ponte di Rialto (Rialto Bridge), Ponte degli Scalzi (Scalzi Bridge), Ponte dell'Accademia (Accademia Bridge) and Ponte della Costituzione (Costituzione Bridge), pictures and details of all Venice's bridges.
+Essential information about main bridges (ponti), recommendations for Ponte di Rialto (Rialto Bridge), Ponte degli Scalzi (Scalzi Bridge), Ponte dell'Accademia (Accademia Bridge) and Ponte della Costituzione (Costituzione Bridge), pictures and details of all Venice's bridges.
+Venice Tourist Information is the ultimate and complete travel guide.
+For each bridge you can find up-to-date information.
+Let us help you enjoy the top tourist places with this travel guide.